khalid-el-masnaoui/PHP-Notes/CODING-PRACTICES.md

     - Often used with ORMs like Doctrine.
     - Used  for complex, unique things with a lifecycle and relationships.
     - Have unique identity and mutable
+    - All entities has a valid state!, use Value objects and DTOs before validating the state

 ```php
 class User